eerimoq/simba/doc/examples/timer.rst

 -----

 Start a periodic timer that writes an event to the main thread.
-The main thread reads the event it prints "timeout" to the standard output.
+The main thread reads the event and prints "timeout" to the standard output.

 Source code